-Introduction
+Introduction:

 At Biola University, we recognize that social media sites like Facebook, Twitter, YouTube and Instagram are increasingly important forms of communication for both our community and the world at large.
 These mediums can be great tools for interacting and sharing stories, news, events and resources with our diverse constituency.
-Recognizing the growing interest among departments and groups across campus to create and utilize social media platforms effectively, Enrollment, Marketing and Communications (EMC) has developed this social media policy to serve as a guide for any faculty and staff operating an official social media account created to represent Biola University's schools, departments, programs or offices.
+Recognizing the growing interest among departments and groups across campus to create and utilize social media platforms effectively, University Communications and Marketing (UCM) has developed this social media policy to serve as a guide for any faculty, staff or student operating an official social media account created to represent Biola University's schools, departments, programs or offices.
 The purpose of this policy is to ensure accuracy, consistency, integrity and protection of the identity and image of Biola University by providing a set of required standards for social media communication from any department, school, facility, organization, entity or affiliate of the university.